-Without access to the physical KP-32 or KP-812 where the RVON-1 is installed, you can still configure the card through the use of Telnet.
-The following instructions will show you how to access the Telnet screens and show you some of the information you can display and edit.
+Without access to the physical KP-32 with RVON-1 installed on it, you can still configure the card through the use of Telnet.
+The following instructions will show you how to access the Telnet screen and show you some of the information you can see and edit.

-NOTE: These instructions are intended to help you get to the Telnet screens and give you an overview of what can be done.
+NOTE: These instructions are to help you get to the Telnet screens and give you an overview of what can be done.
+This is NOT an all inclusive document.
+Not every action that can be performed are contained within the document.

-To Display settings for the RVON-1 Card, do the following:
+To Display the settings for the RVON-1 Card, do the following:

-- 1. Open a command prompt. - At the prompt type TELNET <IP Address> (The IP Address is the IP address assigned to the RVON-1 card.
+- 1. Open a command prompt. - 2.
+At the prompt, type Telnet <IP ADDRESS> (The IP Address is the IP Address assigned to the RVON-1 card).

-3. Press Enter.
-The RVON login screen appears.
+The RVON logon screen appears.

-- 4. In the logon field, type the RVON login (default = Telex). - 5.
+- 4. In the logon field, type the RVON logon (default = telex). - 5.
 Press Enter. - 6.
-In the password field, type the RVON password (default = password). - 7.
-Press Enter.
-A prompt appears. - 8.
-Type dbgcmd to access the debug command screens.
+In the password field, type the RVON password (default = password).

-9. Press Enter.
+A prompt appears.

+8. Type dbgcmd to access the debug command screens.

 An MXP prompt appears.